MicrosoftDocs/win32/desktop-src/SecAuthZ/account-rights-constants.md

 ---
-Description: 'Account rights determine the type of logon that a user account can perform.
+Description: Account rights determine the type of logon that a user account can perform.
 An administrator assigns account rights to user and group accounts.
-Each user's account rights include those granted to the user and to the groups to which the user belongs.' ms.assetid: '42139d33-2d56-4d29-998f-5512bb795d44'
+Each users account rights include those granted to the user and to the groups to which the user belongs. ms.assetid: 42139d33-2d56-4d29-998f-5512bb795d44
 title: Account Rights Constants ms.technology: desktop ms.prod: windows